 You’ll know you’re on the right track when you walk past a small parking lot for scooters on the left – just continue heading straight down until you reach a moss-covered bridge that goes over a river.
 Otherwise, you could also take the staircase on the right, a little further down after the scooters, and head to the trail from there.

 Sacred rivers & temple complex

 Speaking of which, the more popular route starts at a temple complex where 2 rivers meet.
 It’s a sacred spot for the Balinese – and if you’re lucky, you might even witness a purification ritual happening in the river.

 However, remember to be respectful of local cultural practices and try not to linger about the river lest you’re looking to take the time to pray and meditate yourself.

 To continue your trail, just walk outside the walls of Pura Gunung Lebah, an 8th-century temple.
 It’s said that an Indian priest chose this location because of the magical powers of the Campuhan Ridge Valley.

-Don’t worry about lacing up your hiking shoes – in fact, you won’t even have to.
+The Campuhan Ridge Walk is about 2km long, meaning you don’t need to fret over lacing up your hiking shoes – in fact, you won’t even have to.
 The trek here is relatively easy, where you’ll just trot along a single paved pathway.
-You definitely don’t have to worry about getting lost – so put that phone away and just enjoy the quiet and stillness.
+You definitely won’t have to worry about getting lost – so put that phone away and just enjoy the quiet and stillness.

-That also means that this is the perfect outdoorsy activity if you’re there with your parents, grandparents, or kids.
-The hike takes about 20 minutes one way, with views of the surrounding valley and river down below.
+That also means that this is the perfect outdoor activity if you’re there with your parents, grandparents, or kids.
+The hike takes about 20 to 30 minutes one way, with views of the surrounding valley and river down below.

 A majority of the path isn’t shaded by trees – as you’ll actually be above the trees.
 If you’d like to avoid the sun, the best time to go is in the early morning or late afternoon.